FAQ

 What is research data?

-With research data, SND means digital material that may be used for scientific analyses, regardless of research field.
+When we use the term ‘research data’ at SND, we mean digital material that may be used for scientific analyses, regardless of format or research field.

 What is metadata?

-Metadata are structured information used to describe and categorize digital information, in other words “data about data”.
-Metadata in the SND research data catalogue make it easier to find and understand the specific properties of a research material, and to describe, for instance, the collection methodology.
+Metadata is structured information used to describe and categorize digital information, in other words “data about data”.
+The metadata in the SND research data catalogue make it easier to find and understand the specific properties of a research material and to describe, for instance, what methods were used to collect the data.

 Why should I share the project data?

-Data can be described and shared by anyone who represents a research principal, i.e., a public authority or a natural or legal person responsible for the research conducted in their remit.
+Anyone who represents a research principal, meaning a public authority or a natural or legal person in whose activities research is carried out, can describe and share data through SND.
 It is usually researchers employed at a higher education institution who take the initiative to and handle the data description and submission.
-The researcher does this as a representative for their principal.
+The researcher does this as a representative for their research principal.

 No, it's completely free of charge.